mgblackwater/stevekinney.net/content/courses/testing/testing-the-dom-example.md

 ---
-title: Testing The DOM With Vitest
+title: Testing the DOM with Vitest
 description: Learn how to test DOM interactions using Vitest and DOM Testing Library.
 modified: 2024-09-28T16:08:44-06:00
 ---